nillyr/octoconf/docs/0x1-Introduction/0x3-Introduction.md

 # Introduction

-Octoreconf is a tool for semi-automated security configuration audits.
+octoconf is a tool for semi-automated security configuration audits.
 This tool is only dependent on the checklist provided to it.

 However, the audit feature has only been tested on linux, mac and windows platforms.